MrEquarell/lametric-shopify-app/README.md

-This project was built with React and Node.js.
+This project was built with React, Node.js, Shopify API and Polaris.

 ## Install LaMetric x Shopify App